Understanding package.json Fields

 Should I use main or exports for modern package distribution?

 Always prioritize exports.
-It provides explicit, secure resolution paths, prevents unauthorized access to internal files, and supports conditional loading for ESM/CJS/types. main is deprecated for new packages and should only exist as a fallback for legacy tooling.
+It provides explicit, secure resolution paths, hides internal files, and supports conditional loading for ESM, CJS, and types.
+Keep main only as a fallback for tooling that predates the exports map.

 How do I enforce strict dependency versions across a monorepo?

-Use overrides (npm) or resolutions (yarn) at the root package.json to force specific transitive dependency versions.
-Combine this with engines constraints and a strict lockfile policy to prevent drift across workspace packages.
+Use overrides (npm) or resolutions (Yarn) at the root package.json to force specific transitive versions, then combine that with engines constraints and a frozen lockfile so the pins are verified on every install.

 What is the correct way to handle peerDependencies in library authoring?